Kane (wrestler): World Heavyweight Champion (2010–2011)

-Kane competed in the 2011 Royal Rumble match, the largest Royal Rumble match in history, and was the 40th and final person to enter the match.
-Kane then competed in the 2011 Elimination Chamber match for the World Heavyweight Championship, eliminating Drew McIntyre and Big Show before being eliminated by Edge.
+Kane competed in the Royal Rumble match on January 30, the largest Royal Rumble match in history, and was the 40th and final person to enter the match, but was eliminated by Rey Mysterio.
+Kane then competed in the Elimination Chamber match for the World Heavyweight Championship at Elimination Chamber on February 20, eliminating Drew McIntyre and Big Show before being eliminated by Edge.
 The following month, Kane reunited with the Big Show against a common enemy, The Corre, thus turning face once again in the process.
 Kane and Big Show began challenging them for the tag team titles and saving other wrestlers from their attacks.
-At WrestleMania XXVII, Big Show and Kane teamed with Santino Marella and Kofi Kingston to beat The Corre.
+At WrestleMania XXVII on April 3, Big Show and Kane teamed with Santino Marella and Kofi Kingston to beat The Corre.
 The next week, a rematch took place under two out of three falls rules, which Kane's team won.
 On the April 22 episode of SmackDown, the duo defeated Corre members Justin Gabriel and Heath Slater to win the WWE Tag Team Championship, their second championship as a team.
 Big Show and Kane then started feuding with the New Nexus.
-After defending the titles against CM Punk and Mason Ryan at Over the Limit, Kane and Big Show lost the championship to Michael McGillicutty and David Otunga the following night on Raw.
+After defending the titles against CM Punk and Mason Ryan at Over the Limit on May 22, Kane and Big Show lost the championship to Michael McGillicutty and David Otunga the following night on Raw.
 The team disbanded after the match, as Big Show suffered an injury.
-Kane participated in the second annual SmackDown Money in the Bank ladder match, but the match was won by Daniel Bryan.
+Kane participated in the second annual SmackDown Money in the Bank ladder match at Money in the Bank on July 17, but the match was won by Daniel Bryan.
 On the July 22 episode of SmackDown after losing a street fight to Randy Orton, Kane was attacked by Mark Henry, who injured his leg with a steel chair.
 WWE reported the attack had fractured Kane's fibula, likely to sideline him for five months.